Acceleration

 - Acceleration occurs anytime an object's…

-- speed increases,
+- speed increases

-- speed decreases, or
+- speed decreases

-- direction of motion changes.
+- direction of motion changes

 - Average acceleration…

-- is measured over a non-zero time interval and
+- is measured over a non-zero time interval

-- is represented by the symbol aave or a̅ (overline)
+- is represented by the symbol aave or a (overline)

 - Instantaneous acceleration…

-- is the limit of average acceleration as the time interval approaches zero,
+- is the limit of average acceleration as the time interval approaches zero

-- is the first derivative of velocity with respect to time,
+- is the first derivative of velocity with respect to time

 - is represented by the symbol a (boldface)